nsbgn/thumbledore/README.md

 `capslock` becomes `backspace`, avoiding the huge move your pinky would usually make.
 Left shift, for compatibility with standard keyboards, will continue to function as `shift` when held, but it will emit the `compose` key when tapped.
 Right space becomes `delete`.
-Finally, to make space for extra symbols, there is an asterisk where `[` used to be.
+Finally, the square brackets are dropped so that the backslash can scoot over.

-    tab  q   w   e   r   t       y   u   i   o   p   * bsp  a   s   d   f   g       h   j   k   l   ;   ' cmp  z   x   c   v   b       n   m   ,   .   /  del
+    tab  q   w   e   r   t       y   u   i   o   p   \
+    bsp  a   s   d   f   g       h   j   k   l   ;   ' cmp  z   x   c   v   b       n   m   ,   .   /  del